webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 sidebar_label: Creating custom page element settings
 ---

-In this tutorial, we're going to learn how to create a custom element settings for the Page Builder app.
-Although the app comes with a bunch of ready-made element settings, at one point in time, you might need to create your own to satisfy your specific requirements.
-To achieve that, we can utilize a simple plugins, which is what we'll cover in this short tutorial.
+In this tutorial, we're going to learn how to create custom element settings for the Page Builder app.
+Although the app comes with a bunch of ready-made element settings plugins, at one point in time, you might need to create your own to satisfy your specific requirements.
+To achieve that, we can utilize a simple plugin, which is what we'll cover in this short tutorial.

 If you are not already familiar with how plugins work, we recommend you first take a look at the [Plugins Crash Course](/docs/developer-tutorials/plugins-crash-course) before reading this article.